1982 Lebanon War: Advance on Beirut

 Despite the delays, the Israeli advance along the coastal road continued steadily.
 This advance was supported by heavy air attacks against PLO positions that included the use of cluster bombs.
 Israeli missile boats also employed 76mm cannons to destroy targets along the coast, firing 3,500 shells during ten days of fighting.
 Israeli armor continued to advance towards Sidon, while other Israeli infantry attacked the three Palestinian refugee camps in the area that were used as PLO bases: Rashidiya, Burj ash-Shamali, and al-Bass.

 The camps were all crisscrossed with networks of bunkers, trenches, and firing positions.
 The Israelis took each camp section by section using the same method: warnings were blared by loudspeaker urging civilians to leave, before air and artillery bombardment commenced, followed by an infantry assault.
 Israeli infantry had to engage in fierce urban combat in narrow streets.
 The PLO defenders put up strong resistance and sometimes used civilians as human shields.
 It took four days of combat to secure Rashidiya and three days to secure the other two camps.

 At the same time, an Israeli amphibious operation was conducted north of Sidon, beginning with a diversionary bombardment of targets away from the landing zone by missile boats and aircraft.
 Two groups of commandos from the Shayetet 13 naval commando unit then came ashore to probe enemy defenses and secure the landing site, one of which swam to the mouth of the Awali River and another which came ashore on the landing beach in rubber dinghies.
 After a brief gunbattle with armed Palestinians, the main landings began, with paratroopers coming ashore in rubber dinghies to establish a beachhead followed by three landing craft that unloaded troops and armor.
-Over the following days, the three landing ships would run between Israel and Lebanon, shuttling more troops and armor onto the beachhead.
-The PLO response was limited to ineffective mortar fire, while Israeli missile boats and aircraft attacked Palestinian positions in response, and in total, about 2,400 soldiers and 400 tanks and armored personnel carriers were landed.
+Over the following days, the three landing ships moved between Israel and Lebanon, shuttling more troops and armor onto the beachhead.

+The PLO response was limited to ineffective mortar fire, while Israeli missile boats and aircraft attacked Palestinian positions in response.
+In total, about 2,400 soldiers and 400 tanks and armored personnel carriers were landed.
 From the beach, these forces advanced on Sidon, supported by naval gunfire from missile boats.
 At the same time, Israeli forces in the central sector advanced towards Jezzine while those in the eastern sector remained in place, but began setting up heavy artillery positions that put Syrian SAM units in artillery range.